 Deciding which images to order can actually be really hard.
 I’m always sad when I hear about someone who went to the trouble and expense of hiring a professional photographer only to have the photos sit on a hard drive.

-That’s why I include digital downloads and a print credit all in my packages.
+That’s why I include digital downloads and an artwork credit all in my packages.
 My clients select items from my on-line store including metal prints, canvas prints, framed prints, albums and more.
 All ordering is done directly from the client gallery so the process is efficient and fun.

 Step 5: Price